 The Company's immediate and ultimate parent company is Maritime Overseas Partners Georgia LLC.
 The Company's ultimate controlling party is an individual, Franjo Vidicek.

-No publicly available financial statements are produced by the Company's parent company or the ultimate controlling party.
+No publicly available financial statements are produced by the Company's parent company.

 (b) Key management remuneration